 Jonathan Lipson’s principal research focus is business failure: how does–and should–the legal system respond when firms can’t (or don’t) pay their bills?

-He has written scores of articles and book chapters considering this question from a variety of perspectives, focusing in particular on issues of governance (who gets to make decisions for the troubled firm?) and information (who knows what, when, and how about the problem?).
+He has written dozens of articles and book chapters considering this question from a variety of perspectives, focusing in particular on issues of governance (who gets to make decisions for the troubled firm?) and information (who knows what, when, and how about the problem?).
 He has published in many of the nation’s top law reviews, including those of the UCLA, Boston University, Notre Dame, and Southern California law schools.
 His work is frequently cited, including by leading business courts, such as the Delaware Supreme Court, the Delaware Chancery Court and the Bankruptcy Court for the Southern District of New York.

 Lipson teaches Contracts, a Transactional Skills workshop in the fall, and Bankruptcy in the spring.

+Lipson has previously been a tenured member of the faculties of the University of Wisconsin Law School, where he held a Foley & Lardner Chair, and the University of Baltimore Law School.
 Prior to teaching, Lipson was a lawyer.
 From 1995-1999, he practiced corporate and commercial law in Boston, with the firm of Hill & Barlow.
 From 1992 to 1995, he practiced bankruptcy and commercial law in the New York office of Kirkland & Ellis.
 From 1990-1992, he practiced with Milbank, Tweed, Hadley & McCloy.
 While in practice, he was involved in several large and complex chapter 11 cases, including those of Healthco, Thinking Machines Corporation, and CIS Corporation.